psinalberth/searching-and-booking/README.md

 # Searching and Booking System

-This repository contains two microservices, **Catalog Service** and **Booking Service**, which together form a system for managing events, bookings, and related operations.
+This repository contains three microservices, **Catalog Service** and **Booking Service**, which together form a system for managing events, bookings, and related operations.
 The system is built using Spring Boot, Kafka, MongoDB, and Elasticsearch.

 ## Table of Contents